 Primary Supervisor: Jeanne Peterson, Psy.D.

-It is the Fellow’s option to pursue certification as an EFT-Certified Therapist through this fellowship.
+It is the Fellow’s option to pursue certification as an EFCT-Certified Therapist through this fellowship.
 Supervision from the primary supervisor would count towards that outcome.
 Details concerning needed outside training (ICEEFT-sponsored Externship and Core Skills) and the process of certification can be discussed, as desired.
 It is the expectation that the Fellow would attain the level of skill requisite for the certification by the conclusion of the Fellowship.

 Supervisor: Jennifer Richardson, Psy.D.